 Our Findings

-The BMP used a unique, mixed methods approach to describing and explaining patterns of activity space segregation in the historically divided city of Belfast, including (1) GPS tracking allied with GIS methods of data capture, analysis and representation; (2) walking interviews, and (3) a large scale questionnaire survey.
+The BMP used a unique, mixed-methods approach to describe and explain patterns of activity-space segregation in the historically divided city of Belfast, including, (1) GPS tracking allied with GIS methods of data capture, analysis and representation; (2) walking interviews, and (3) a large scale questionnaire survey.
 In this section, some of our key findings are summarised under the headings Divided Landscapes, Narrated Landscapes and Shared Landscapes.
+This approach aimed to clarify why and how people use their environments in the way they do.